Shellings from relative shellings, with an application to NP-completeness: Introduction

-Another building block in \cite{Goaoc/Patak/Patakova/Tancer/Wagner:2018} is a shellable complex with 3 nonadjacent free faces, and satisfying some other conditions needed for gluing it to a larger construction.
-The authors in \cite{Goaoc/Patak/Patakova/Tancer/Wagner:2018} roughly sketch a construction based on Bing's house for the latter building block, but do not provide all details.
+Another building block in \cite{Goaoc/Patak/Patakova/Tancer/Wagner:2019} is a shellable complex with 3 nonadjacent free faces, and satisfying some other conditions needed for gluing it to a larger construction.
+The authors in \cite{Goaoc/Patak/Patakova/Tancer/Wagner:2019} roughly sketch a construction based on Bing's house for the latter building block, but do not provide all details.
 They instead give a reference to another paper of Tancer \cite[Section 4]{Tancer:2016}, which provides more details of the construction.
 The resulting simplicial complex is fairly large and complicated.

 The first result on this paper will be to give a simple and explicit construction of shellable complexes with an arbitrary number of nonadjacent free faces. \begin{thm} For any positive integer $n$, there is a simplicial complex $\Tau^{(n)}$ and subcomplex $\Upsilon$ such that: \begin{enumerate} \item $\Tau^{(n)}$ is a shellable and contractible $2$-dimensional complex, having exactly $n$ free edges and no other free faces.
-Denote by $\mathcal{F}$ the set of free edges. \item $\Upsilon\cup\left\langle \mathcal{F}\right\rangle $ is a shellable and contractible $1$-dimensional complex (that is, a tree), having exactly $n$ leaves, so that each leaf vertex is contained in an edge of $\mathcal{F}$. \item For any proper subset $\mathcal{E}\subsetneq\mathcal{F}$ of free edges, the relative complex $(\Tau^{(n)},\Upsilon\cup\left\langle \mathcal{E}\right\rangle )$ is shellable. \end{enumerate} \end{thm}
+Denote by $\mathcal{F}$ the set of free edges. \item $\Upsilon\cup\left\langle \mathcal{F}\right\rangle $ is a shellable and contractible $1$-dimensional complex (that is, a tree), having exactly $n$ leaves; and so that for each leaf vertex, the unique edge containing it is in $\mathcal{F}$. \item For any proper subset $\mathcal{E}\subsetneq\mathcal{F}$ of free edges, the relative complex $(\Tau^{(n)},\Upsilon\cup\left\langle \mathcal{E}\right\rangle )$ is shellable. \end{enumerate} \end{thm}

 An easy homology calculation gives (in the notation of the theorem) that $(\Tau^{(n)},\Upsilon\cup\left\langle \mathcal{F}\right\rangle )$ is not shellable, so the word ``proper'' in Theorem~\ref{thm:TurbinesExist}~(\ref{enu:TurbinesRelShell}) cannot be removed.
-We remark also that Theorem~\ref{thm:TurbinesExist} essentially restates in terms of relative shellability (and in a more general context) the conditions required by \cite{Goaoc/Patak/Patakova/Tancer/Wagner:2018}.
+We remark also that Theorem~\ref{thm:TurbinesExist} essentially restates in terms of relative shellability (and in a more general context) the conditions required by \cite{Goaoc/Patak/Patakova/Tancer/Wagner:2019}.